جامعة النجاح الوطنية

 • 10621220

-One dimensional conduction; steady and transient analysis.
-Introduction to convection heat transfer.
-Forced convection heat transfer in external flows.
-Radiation heat transfer; radiation properties, and radiation heat exchange between ideal surfaces.
+One dimensional conduction; steady and transient analysis. introduction to convection heat transfer. forced convection heat transfer in external flows. radiation heat transfer; radiation properties, and radiation heat exchange between ideal surfaces.

 1